davidedellagiustina/RC16/README.md

 # RC16 - a 16bit RISC computer

-RC16 is a 16bit RISC computer which features a well-designed hardware, implemented in Logisim, and its own compiler, written in C++.
+RC16 is a 16bit RISC computer which features a well-designed hardware, implemented in Logisim, and its own assembler, written in C++.

 # License